-The gig and creator economy exploded during the pandemic, which compelled the EU council to adopt a new directive to foster tax transparency - DAC7.
+The creator economy exploded during the pandemic, which compelled the EU council to adopt a new directive to foster tax transparency - DAC7.

-This directive, however, will impact platforms in the gig and creator economy, as well as creators or freelancers that use the platforms for transactions.
+This directive, however, will impact platforms in the creator economy, as well as creators or freelancers that use the platforms for transactions.

 By the time you're done with this article, you will know if and how your business is affected by DAC7.